AnthonyMastrean/anthonymastrean.github.com/_posts/2015-06-10-dashboarding.md

 ---

 Update: We had to lease a Windows PC from corporate IT and get a service credential with interactive desktop access so we could put the box on the network and hit the internal sites.
+The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.

-## Caveats
+---

- 1. The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.
+Update: I just saw "[Build Radiator](https://buildradiator.org/)", which was [specifically designed](https://github.com/BuildRadiator/BuildRadiator/wiki/Designed-to-use-corporate-guest-WiFi-networks) to get around nasty infosec policy.
+This would have literally saved us _months_ of wait time to get everything approved and running.